Stock market today: Wall Street sinks as bank fears flare

-NEW YORK (AP) — Stocks are falling on Wall Street Thursday as worries crank higher about a cracking U.S. banking system.
+NEW YORK (AP) — Stocks are sinking on Wall Street Thursday as worries crank higher about a cracking U.S. banking system.

-Some of the wildest action was in the financial industry, where shares of PacWest Bancorp tumbled nearly 53%.
+Some of the wildest action was in the financial industry, where shares of PacWest Bancorp tumbled 48.4%.
 It's been under heavy scrutiny by investors recently following three of the four largest U.S. bank failures in history.

 Wall Street has been hunting for other possible weak links in the system, which could see a swift exodus of customer deposits as the industry contends with much higher interest rates.
 PacWest said overnight that it’s considering its options and that several potential partners and investors have approached it.
 It also said that its core customer deposits have increased since the end of March.

+Fear is running so high in the industry that shares of Western Alliance Bancorp plunged as much as 61% after a report from The Financial Times said the Phoenix-based bank was considering selling its business, among other options.
+But the company refuted the report, saying there "is not a single element of the article that is true."
+Its stock pared its drop to a loss of 38.8%.

-Stocks of other smaller and mid-sized banks also tumbled, including a 39% drop for Western Alliance Bancorp.
-The Phoenix-based bank tried to reassure investors late Wednesday with a statement saying its deposits are stable and that they increased from Monday to Tuesday.
+The wild movements came after Western Alliance tried to reassure investors late Wednesday with a statement saying its deposits are stable and that they increased from Monday to Tuesday.

-First Horizon dropped 35.8% after it and TD Bank Group agreed to call off their merger deal.
+First Horizon, meanwhile, dropped nearly 37% after it and TD Bank Group agreed to call off their merger deal.
 TD told First Horizon it did not know when it could get regulatory approvals for the deal.

 At the start of this week, regulators seized First Republic Bank and sold most of it to JPMorgan Chase, with hopes that could bolster confidence in the industry.
 Officials have stressed they see the banking system is sound and secure, but the worries aren’t leaving the market.